sire349/BJTlogiggateproject/README.md

-goals (Hack club| AMD Blueprint): phase 1: achieve higher GHz speeds on LTspice with effective low power usage with low temperature increase.
+goals (Hack club| AMD Blueprint): phase 1: achieve higher MHz speeds on LTspice with effective low power usage with low temperature increase.

-phase 2: design a high-speed PCB to verify real world capacity at max 5GHz.
-(Initial tests will be run initially at MHz and only after at GHz)
+phase 2: design a high-speed PCB to verify real world capacity at max 10MHz.
+(Initial tests will be run initially at KHz and only after at MHz)